The case for emerging-market debt

-Bolstered by strong economic and demographic fundamentals, attractive risk/return profiles, and portfolio diversification benefits, we believe emerging-market debt (EMD) should be considered a strategic allocation rather than a tactical one within most traditional investment frameworks.
+Bolstered by strong economic and demographic fundamentals, attractive risk/return profiles, and portfolio diversification benefits, we believe EMD should be considered a strategic allocation rather than a tactical one within most traditional investment frameworks.

 - Constructive fundamentals.
 When compared with advanced economies, many emerging economies have lower debt-to-GDP ratios, and the GDP growth differential between the two markets continues to widen.